gyan-shrestha/gyanendrashrestha.github.io/_pages/experience.md

 Graduate Research Assistant
 ======
-* Ph.D in Computer Science, Florida State University , 2026 (expected)
-* B.E. in Electronics and Communicaiton Engineering, Tribhuvan University, 2017
+*  Graduate Teaching Assistant in the Department of Computer Science

 Graduate Teaching Assistant
 ======